Tap the Power of Images in Your Presentations

 We have become a visually oriented society.
 People are used to seeing and responding to images.
 If they are at work being given an extra deep dose of data without a visual break, they will feel overwhelmed or bored and tune you out.

-With a visual that represents a metaphor of the concept you are trying to explain, you help them make a faster transition to learning what you want them to know.
+With an image that represents a metaphor of the concept you are trying to explain, you help them make a faster transition to learning what you want them to know.

 There are plenty of sources for images around the internet, both paid and free.
 Google is your friend.
-Creative Commons and Flickr are good sources for royalty-free images, with or without restrictions such as needing to provide attribution to the photographer.
+Creative Commons is a good source for royalty-free images, with or without restrictions such as needing to provide attribution to the photographer.

-On the free side, there are sites that come with no requirements and few restrictions on use.
-My current go-to site is Unsplash.com.
+On the free side, there are sites that come with no requirements or restrictions on use.
+My current go-to favorite sites are Unsplash.com and Pexels.com.
 I generally give credit to the photographers, though this is not required.